 Answer: Neither.
 The AMA has confirmed that if you bill for the lab test, you don’t count it as ordered or reviewed.

 The actual performance and/or interpretation of diagnostic tests/studies during a patient encounter are not included in determining the levels of E/M services when reported separately.
+(This quote is from the CPT book).

 Question: Does a parent count as an independent historian?
 If so, up to what age child?